December 9, 2025

 FAQ: Wedding Photography Coverage

-How many hours of wedding photography do most couples book?
+How many hours do most couples book?

 Is six hours of wedding photography enough?